mramshaw/redis-cache/README.md

 When a request for a specific key is received, the server checks its local cache for the specified key.
-If found, the value associated with the key is returned (either via HTTP [endpoints] or via TCP [in the case of intermediates]).
-If not found, the request is forwarded on to the next server (or Redis istself) - if the key is found then the value is stored in the cache and the value is returned.
+If found, the value associated with the key is returned (either via HTTP [endpoints] or TCP [in the case of intermediates]).
+If not found, the request is forwarded on to the next server (or Redis itself) - if the key is found then the value is stored in the cache and the value is returned.
 If not found an HTTP 404 is returned.

 At server startup a daemon process is launched, which runs from